noirscape/SwitchGuideOLD/finalizing.md

   - If you had 30 files and are on Windows, open the `join_30_1GBparts_windows.bat` file.
   - If you had 30 files and are on macOS/Linux, open the `join_30_1GBparts_linux_macosx.sh` script.
 (Note: Linux users may need to run this file from a terminal instead and mark it as executable.)
 5. Once the script finishes running, you should have a file called `rawnand.bin` in the same folder.
 This file is your NAND backup.

+#### About restoring NAND backups

+When restoring NAND backups, you must use an exFAT filesystem!
+FAT32 filesystems will not work for restoring NAND backups due to size limitations on FAT32 filesystems (FAT32 cannot hold files larger than 4GB and the rawnand.bin is ~29GB).
+Hekate comes with it's _own_ exFAT driver.
+This means you do not need to install the exFAT "update" from Nintendo to restore your NAND.

 ### What next?